IBM/example-health-synthea/README.md

 That number is added to all the rows.
 (It is assumed no other patients are being added to the database at the same time.)

-To transform the observations and medications files, we use a JOIN with the transformed patients file to substitute the patient UUIDs with the integer ids.
+To transform the observations, medications and conditions files, we use a JOIN with the transformed patients file to substitute the patient UUIDs with the integer ids.

 We also used SQLite to create data for other tables (users, appointments) that don't exist in the Synthea data.